Becoming an Environmental Psychologist

 Edited by Lindsay McCunn

 This book explores the interdisciplinary pathways that environmental psychologists have taken to become educators, researchers, and consultants in this highly applied and growing field.
-Individuals with backgrounds in architecture, urban planning, and geography, as well as in the health sciences, describe how they discovered environmental psychology—and hope that others will follow.
+Individuals with backgrounds in architecture, urban planning, and geography, as well as in the health sciences (and beyond), describe how they discovered environmental psychology—and hope that others will follow.

 EPUB, 200 Pages